 The successful staff members who are awarded a Fellowship are requested to undertake the following steps in preparation for, and subsequent reporting on, their Fellowship.

-After receiving written confirmation of the award of a scholarship, scholars will be invited to attend a Universitas 21 luncheon hosted by the Pro Vice-Chancellor (Academic) to discuss the planning of individual fellowship projects and exploring ways to maximize the benefit to the University.
+After receiving written confirmation of the award of a scholarship, scholars will be invited to attend a Universitas 21 luncheon hosted by the Deputy Vice-Chancellor (Academic and Undergraduate) to discuss the planning of individual fellowship projects and exploring ways to maximize the benefit to the University.

 The Committee will make an allocation of up to $12,500 to support each Fellowship.
-Approval of funding rests with the Pro Vice-Chancellor (Academic) Professor Richard James.
+Approval of funding rests with the Deputy Vice-Chancellor (Academic and Undergraduate) Professor Richard James.
 Therefore, after the successful fellow and the Dean have agreed upon a program and associated activities at the University of Melbourne, the Fellow must submit a travel itinerary and detailed budget which outlines how funds will be expended to Professor James for final funding clearance.

 Funding will be released to the fellow's department after the Melbourne Centre for the Study of Higher Education receives a copy of the authorising memo/email and the associated budget.
 Departmental Finance Officers should contact Melbourne CSHE email@example.com or call 8344 4605 with any queries about accounting arrangements.